Green Card Process and Green Card Timeline

 Green Card Process

 The Green Card process is not an easy or quick one in most cases.
-An experienced immigration attorney can certainly make things move faster by avoiding the common mistakes that immigrants make when they go it alone.
+An experienced New Jersey immigration attorney can certainly make things move faster by avoiding the common mistakes that immigrants make when they go it alone.

 Who Can Get a Green Card?

 The answer to this is just about anyone can get a Green Card if they are not barred from re-entry or do not qualify as a matter of law providing they are sponsored by a close family member or employer or fall into a couple of other classes.
 For example, someone with a criminal record, someone who is associated with a terrorist group or someone who has been deported from the US previously and is currently not allowed to re-enter the United States, would not be granted a Green Card.
 However, to apply for a Green Card, you will need to be one of the following:

 - Sponsored by a close family member in the US who is either a citizen or has legal status (family-based immigration).

 - Or through “The Registry” provisions of the Immigration and Nationality Act